USArmyResearchLab/ARL_OpenSHMEM/README.md

 The OpenSHMEM implementation is based on the [OpenSHMEM 1.4 Specification](http://openshmem.org/site/sites/default/site\_files/OpenSHMEM-1.4.pdf)

-The software was developed at the US Army Research Laboratory, Computational Sciences Division, Computing Architectures Branch.
+This software was developed by the US Army Research Laboratory, Computational Sciences Division, Computing Architectures Branch, and Brown Deer Technology.

 Prerequisites
 -----